Why I Quit Being a Baha’i

 I find the vast majority of Baha’i writings unnecessarily confusing and difficult to parse.

 Baha’i writings are not well-written.
-The “holy scriptures” are repetitive and unnecessarily vague.
+The “holy scriptures” are repetitive and often vague.

 Here’s the first paragraph of the “most holy book”.